-Stud nt NameTeacher
+Student Name Teacher

 Class Date

 Location of Incident

 6R's Process Minor Incident

+IVIIII or includent

-1. Reminder given
+1. Reminder g iven

 2. Redirection

 3. Reflection - time out and reflection sheet completed

 4. Relocation to buddy classroom

 5. Restorative conversation

 6. Referral to Stage Coordinator

+or

-or Major incident- referral to Stage Coordinator
+Major incident- referral to Stage Coordinator

-Othe information
+Other information

-Pleas e send the referred student to Primary Reception with the reflectio

-shee .
-If it is not possible to send the student, send the slip with another le student.
+shee erred student to Primary Reception with the reflection ossible to send the student, send the slip with another